yufung/dsi-capstone/README.md

 Non-food images were taken from the [Food-5K dataset](https://mmspg.epfl.ch/downloads/food-image-datasets/) by the Ecole Polytechnique Fédérale de Lausanne.

+The total size of our dataset is about 1.26 GB.

 ### Classes

 - Bak Chor Mee